Should you call your insurance company after a minor accident?

 -

 Insurance companies typically learn your accident history by examining your driving record or tracking loss data, which includes the insurance claims you make and the paid claims.
 If you don’t file a claim for an accident and the police aren’t called to the scene, it’s unlikely that your insurance company will find out about the accident.
-However, if you file a claim for the damages or law enforcement is called to respond, your insurer will likely find out that you were involved in an accident.
+However, if you file a claim or the other party files a claim against you for the damage or law enforcement is called to respond, your insurer will likely find out that you were involved in an accident.

 -

-As of 2019, the average cost of a property damage-only car accident was $4,600, according to the National Safety Council (NSC).
-However, the true cost of repairs will depend on the severity of the damage, the type of vehicle and where you live.
+As of 2021, the average cost of a property damage-only car accident was $5,700, according to the National Safety Council (NSC).
+The true cost of repairs will vary depending on the severity of the accident, where you go for the repair, the type of material available to make the replacements, the repairs required, and the cost of replacement parts and labor.

 -

 If your car insurance rate increases after an accident, you can take steps to lower it.
 The easiest way to lower your rate is often to shop around and get quotes to find out if you can lower your rate by switching to a different provider.
 It may also benefit you to consider raising your deductibles, which can, in turn, lower your premium.
 However, it’s important that you choose a deductible that you can afford to pay out of pocket, so make sure that the deductible you’re choosing makes sense with your budget.
 Your insurer may also offer discount opportunities, like a discount for taking a defensive driving class.
-Taking advantage of the discounts you qualify for can also help to lower your rate in many cases.
+Consider signing up for telematics-based insurance policies, which will lower your rate based on car usage and recorded driving habits.
+You can also lower your rates through other methods, such as signing up for autopay or bundling insurance policies.